 Tule Lake Becomes a High-Security Segregation Center

-“No-Nos” gave negative responses to Questions 27 and 28 or refused to answer them.
-Some answered “No” to protest their incarceration; others were confused about what the questions meant.
 Refusal to answer or “No” answers were viewed as proof of disloyalty, and resulted in removal to Tule Lake, which became the Segregation Center because it had the highest proportion of persons who answered “No” to 27 and 28.
-The Japanese American Citizens League harshly condemned “No-Nos” as troublemakers, believing the situation demanded a strong show of loyalty to America.
+The Japanese American Citizens League harshly condemned “No-Nos” as disloyal troublemakers, believing the situation demanded a strong show of loyalty to America.

 Squalid housing and sanitation, unsafe working conditions, and inadequate food and medical care at the Tule Lake Segregation Center led to increasing dissatisfaction.
 The Center was soon wracked by work stoppages, labor disputes and demonstrations.
 On November 1, 1943, a crowd estimated at 5,000 to 10,000 inmates gathered near the administration area to show interest and support for camp leaders meeting with WRA administrators.
-The mass gathering of Japanese Americans alarmed the Caucasian staff and led to construction of a barbed wire fence to separate the colony from the WRA administrative staff.
-The Army was poised to take over the camp in case of trouble.
-On November 4, 1943, disputes over truckloads of food taken from the warehouse led to the Army takeover of the camp using machine guns and tanks.
+The mass gathering of Japanese Americans alarmed the Caucasian staff and led to construction of a barbed wire fence to separate the colony from the WRA administrative personnel.
+The Army was poised to take over the camp in case of trouble, with tanks lined up in a display of potential force.
+On November 4, 1943, disputes over truckloads of food taken from the warehouse led to the Army takeover of the camp.
 Martial law was imposed and was continued until January 15, 1944.

 Perhaps the most tragic and divisive issue was created when Public Law 405 was passed by Congress and signed by President Roosevelt on July 1, 1944.
 This law, directed at Japanese Americans in Tule Lake, permitted an American citizen to renounce their citizenship in wartime.